 From 1988 to 2001, Paroda served as founding President of the Global Forum on Agricultural Research (GFAR).
 He also served for more than two decades as Executive Secretary of the Asia-Pacific Association of Agricultural Research Institutions (APAARI).
 In addition, Paroda also chaired the ICRISAT board of trustees and served as General President of the Indian Science Congress Association (ISCA) and the President of National Academy of Agricultural Sciences (NAAS).

 Paroda has received several awards and recognitions, including the Padma Bhushan, the third-highest civilian award in India, in 1998.
-He has been conferred fellowship of several national and international science academies and been awarded the honorary D.Sc. by 17 agricultural universities.
+In 2022, Shaastra, a bimonthly magazine published by the Indian Institute of Technology Madras, named Dr. Paroda as one of the top seven unsung heroes for agricultural growth in India.
+He has also been conferred fellowship of several national and international science academies and been awarded the honorary D.Sc. by 17 agricultural universities.
 He holds a B.Sc. in agriculture from the University of Rajasthan, an M.Sc. in plant breeding from the University of Udaipur, and a Ph.D. in genetics from the Indian Agricultural Research Institute (IARI), New Delhi.
 He completed a post-doctoral program at the University of Wales, Aberystwyth, U.K.